 - the transfer is for the benefit of the data subject and it isn’t reasonably practicable to get the data subject’s consent and even if it were the data subject would probably consent.

-- Resolve your cloud compliance concerns by getting us to draft an opinion on cloud compliance.
+- Make your event a success by asking us to present on cloud compliance.

-- Audit your organisation for cloud compliance by having us conduct a legal compliance audit.
+- Audit your organization for cloud compliance by having us conduct a legal compliance audit.